eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Set up and improve BI tooling and platforms to help the team create dynamic tools and reporting
 	- Partnering with data scientists and business partners to develop internal data products to improve operational efficiencies organizationally
 	- Building and growing  partnership with cross functional teams, and evangelize data-driven culture
-	- Contributing to innovations that fuel Confluent’s vision and mission
+	- Contributing to innovations that fuel Confluent's vision and mission
 	- 4+ years of experience in a Data Engineering role, with a focus on data warehouse technologies, data pipelines, BI tooling and/or data apps development
 	- Bachelor or advanced degree in Computer Science, Mathematics, Statistics, Engineering, or related technical discipline
 	- Highly proficient in Python and SQL coding